-We therefore created a list of 5 best matching keys for each typed character.
-We then determined the probability of a correct detection for the five keys.
+We therefore implement a "Best Guesses Search" - in which for each typed character, we create a list of the 5 best matching keys.
+We then determine the probability of a correct detection for the five keys.
 Using the correlation-based technique, we found that the probability of each character to be in the list of the top five keys was increased to 79% for the hunt and peck data.
-For the touch typing data, in contrast, the probability that the key is in the first five choices was found to be 63%.
+For the touch typing data, in contrast, the probability that the key is in the first five choices was found to be 64%.

-For the time-frequency based classification, we found that the probability of each character to be in the list of the top 5 keys was increased to 86%.
-For the touch typing data, the rate was increased to 65%.
-All of our results, corresponding to the single best key and the first five keys produced by our algorithms, are summarized in Table III.
+For the time-frequency based classification, we found that the probability of each character to be in the list of the top 5 keys was increased to 88%.
+For the touch typing data, the rate was increased to 75%.
+All of our results, corresponding to the single best key, and the first five keys produced by our algorithms, are summarized in Tables 3 and 4, respectively.
+The results corresponding to the two best guesses are depicted in Table 6 (moved to appendix due to space constraints).